 Sacrificing hours to get your hair looking just right isn’t the way to go; certainly not when the right styling tools are in your possession.
 A great hair dryer can speed up the getting ready process and leave you with stylish results that complement your cut.
 Nowadays, the best hair dryers are more than just a stream of heat with a cold shot button; they are often equipped with additional features like specialty attachments, portability options, sensitive heat settings, and more.
 You can use them to tame flyaways quickly, maintain curl definition, or achieve a professional-looking blowout from the comfort of your home.

-- Best overall hair dryer: Harry Josh Pro Tools Pro Dryer 2000
+- Best overall: Harry Josh Pro Tools Pro Dryer 2000

-- Best hair dryer for fine hair: John Paul Mitchell Neuro Tourmaline Hair Dryer
+- Best for fine hair: John Paul Mitchell Neuro Tourmaline Hair Dryer

-- Best hair dryer for thick hair: ghd Helios Hair Dryer
+- Best for thick hair: ghd Helios Hair Dryer

-- Best blow dryer for damaged hair: Elchim 3900 Healthy Ionic Hair Dryer
+- Best for damaged hair: Elchim 3900 Healthy Ionic Hair Dryer

-- Best additional hair dryer attachments: Dyson Airwrap Complete Styler
+- Best accessory-packed hair dryer: Dyson Airwrap Complete Styler

 - Best budget: Remington D3190 Damage Protection